BlueGhostwei/newlear/readme.txt

-all right .you are good boy!!
+all right .you are good boy!
+night ~~you too